JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/splines_from_edges.rst

 Options
 -------

-- **Radius Per Vertex** - This options sets the radius per vertex, so the node expects a radius list with the same length as the the vertices list.
+- **Radius Per Vertex** - This option sets the radius per vertex, so the node expects a radius list with the same length as the the vertices list.
-- **Radius Per Edge** - This options sets the radius per edge, so the node expects a radius list with the same length as the the edge indices list.
+- **Radius Per Edge** - This option sets the radius per edge, so the node expects a radius list with the same length as the the edge indices list.

 Inputs
 ------